 - 3.5 The Sussex Police representation on the Temporary Event Notice was made no later than 72 hours following receipt of the Temporary Event Notice.
-Their objection was made on the grounds of the Prevention of Crime and Disorder, Prevention of Public Nuisance, Protection of Children from Harm and Public Safety. - 3.6 Please see representation letter from Sussex Police attached in Appendix B. - 3.7 A map detailing the location of the premises is attached at Appendix C.
+Their objection was made on the grounds of the Prevention of Crime and Disorder and Public Safety - 3.6 Please see representation letter from Sussex Police attached in Appendix B. - 3.7 A map detailing the location of the premises is attached at Appendix C.